enzo-project/enzo-dev/doc/manual/source/developer_guide/NewTestProblem1.rst

 #. ``HierarchyEntry &TopGrid`` This is the pointer to the top of the
     Hierarchy Linked List.
-For details of the linked list, `See this description? </wiki/Tutorials/LinkedLists>`_.
-For most
+For details of the linked list, :doc:`../reference/LinkedLists`.
+For most problem types, it
-    problem types, it points to the undivided root grid, which is a grid the full size of the top grid, where you will be initializing your data.
+    points to the undivided root grid, which is a grid the full size of the top grid, where you will be initializing your data.
 For problems that are too large for the entire root grid to be allocated, we use the ParallelRootGridIO functionality, to be discussed later.
 (Please read everything between here and there.)
-    For a description of the H

 #. ``TopGridData &MetaData`` This is the structure that contains the meta
     data describing the Top Grid.
 Things like boundary condition,